-- 2. Required Notice Prior to Termination. - A. All employees must notify the City Administrator or designee at least three months before retiring or two weeks before voluntarily resigning to be eligible: - i.
-To receive pay for unused, accrued vacation leave (if applicable). - ii.
-For rehire. - B. When the City Administrator or designee involuntarily terminates an employee, the City Administrator or designee will determine whether any pay for unused, accrued vacation leave (if applicable) or other pay will be paid to the terminated employee. - C. Unused, accrued vacation leave (if applicable) will always be paid for terminations of employment involving Reductions in Force/Lavoffs, Medical, and Deaths. - 3.
-Other Termination Procedures. - A. The following steps should be taken for Voluntary Retirements: - i.
-Employees who desire retirement must also notify the Human Resource Office three months in advance. - The Human Resource Office will communicate the status of each employee's ii. retirement benefits.
-Upon request for retirement benefits, The Human Resource Office will notify the administrator of the retirement program and the appropriate state and federal regulatory agencies. - The Human Resource Office will carefully explain to the employee what the iii. benefit options are (such as Cobra and Retirement Plan Options). - iv.
-The Human Resource Office will give the employee ample time to review the retirement plan. - The Human Resource Office will have the employee sign a release, or at least a v. declaration statement, to the effect that they are electing retirement of their own free will. - B. The following steps shall be taken for Reductions in Force/Layoffs: - i.
+2. Required Notice Prior to Termination

+- a.
+All employees must notify the City Administrator or designee at least three months before retiring or two weeks before voluntarily resigning to be eligible: - i.
+To receive pay for unused, accrued vacation leave (if applicable) - ii.
+For rehire - b.
+When the City Administrator or designee involuntarily terminates an employee, the City Administrator or designee will determine whether any pay for unused, accrued vacation leave (if applicable) or other pay will be paid to the terminated employee. - c.
+Unused, accrued vacation leave (if applicable) will always be paid for terminations of employment involving Reductions in Force/Layoffs, Medical, and Deaths.

+3. Other Termination Procedures

+- a.
+The following steps should be taken for Voluntary Retirements: - i.
+Employees who desire retirement must also notify the Human Resource Office three months in advance - ii.
+The Human Resource Office will communicate the status of each employee's retirement benefits.
+Upon request for retirement benefits, The Human Resource Office will notify the administrator of the retirement program and the appropriate state and federal regulatory agencies iii.
+The Human Resource Office will carefully explain to the employee what the benefit options are (such as Cobra and Retirement Plan Options) iv.
+The Human Resource Office will give the employee ample time to review the retirement plan - v.
+The Human Resource Office will have the employee sign a release, or at least a declaration statement, to the effect that they are electing retirement of their own free will - b.
+The following steps shall be taken for Reductions in Force/Layoffs: - i.
 Determine whether Lehi City is required to follow statutory guidelines related to the reduction in force/layoff.
-If Lehi City is required to follow statutory guidelines; policy, procedure and actual practice must comply with said guidelines. - If Lehi City is facing a possible reduction in labor force, Lehi City shall explain ii. the situation to its employees, advising them of the possibility that reductions in force/layoffs may become an economic necessity for Lehi City. - In the selection of employees for Lehi City's reduction in force/lavoff, the iii. following guidelines shall be considered: - a.
-Selection shall be based upon the employee's ability to perform the work assignments within the affected department.
+If Lehi City is required to follow statutory guidelines; policy, procedure and actual practice must comply with said guidelines.

-- PIONEERING UTAH'S FUTUE - b.
-Seniority shall govern the selection when the history of work performance is equal. - c.
-Seasonal, temporary, and probationary employees shall be laid off first. - d.
-Before any reduction in force/layoff, Lehi City shall determine whether it is subject to the requirements of the Worker Adjustment and Retraining Notification Act, 29 U.S.C.
-2101, et seq. - e.
-If Lehi City cannot give advanced notice of a reduction in force/layoff to an employee, two weeks' severance pay shall be given in lieu of notice for a bona fide reduction in force/layoff. - iv.
-Written reductions in force/layoffs notices shall contain the following information: - a.
-Statement of reason for layoff. - b.
-Anticipated date of layoff. - c.
-Lehi City's option regarding employee placement in another position.
+- ii.
+If Lehi City is facing a possible reduction in labor force, Lehi City shall explain the situation to its employees, advising them of the possibility that reductions in force/layoffs may become an economic necessity for Lehi City. iii.
+In the selection of employees for Lehi City's reduction in force/layoff, the following guidelines shall be considered: - A. Selection shall be based upon the employee's ability to perform the work assignments within the affected department. - B. Seniority shall govern the selection when the history of work performance is equal. - C. Seasonal, temporary, and probationary employees shall be laid off first. - D. Before any reduction in force/layoff, Lehi City shall determine whether it is subject to the requirements of the Worker Adjustment and Retraining Notification Act, 29 U.S.C.
+2101, et seq. - E. If Lehi City cannot give advanced notice of a reduction in force/layoff to an employee, two weeks' severance pay shall be given in lieu of notice for a bona fide reduction in force/layoff.

+iv.
+Written reductions in force/layoffs notices shall contain the following information:

+- A. Statement of reason for layoff

+- B. Anticipated date of layoff

+- C. Lehi City's option regarding employee placement in another position

-C. Outstanding Pay.
+c.
+Outstanding Pay